The Periodic Table of Elements with Protons, Neutrons, and Electrons: A Guide That Actually Makes Sense

 The Basics: Protons, Neutrons, and Electrons

 Protons live in the nucleus and carry a positive charge.
-On top of that, neutrons are also in the nucleus but have no charge—they’re neutral.
-Electrons are the troublemakers, zipping around the nucleus with a negative charge.
-Plus, here’s the kicker: the number of protons determines what element you’re dealing with.
+Day to day, neutrons are also in the nucleus but have no charge—they’re neutral.
+In practice, electrons are the troublemakers, zipping around the nucleus with a negative charge.
+Think about it: here’s the kicker: the number of protons determines what element you’re dealing with.
 Change that number, and you’ve got a different element entirely.

 How They Define an Element